 7-Zip lands the first big punch by being FREE

 It’s worth prefacing this piece by saying the open-source 7-Zip already holds an edge by being free with no strings attached.
 WinRAR is essentially free, except you have to tolerate an annoying prompt telling you your trial’s expired each time you open it.
 (You basically pay to get rid of this prompt.)
 WinZip, on the other hand, locks you out after your evaluation period.

-WinZip has an option to compress files into the .zipx format where it claims to have a higher compression rate than .zip and the rest of the competition.
-To do this, select and right-click the files you want to compress, then click to “WinZip -> Add to Zip” the files.
-When WinZip opens, select “.Zipx” under “Compression Type” then start unzipping.
+WinZip has an option to compress files into the .zipx format, where it claims to have a higher compression rate than .zip and the rest of the competition.
+To use this, select and right-click the files you want to compress, then click to “WinZip -> Add to Zip” the files.
+When WinZip opens, select “.Zipx” under “Compression Type”.

 WinRAR compresses files in the RAR format (it’s all in the name), and there are also a few tricks you can do to get the most compression out of it.